Breakage (Breaking Bad)

-"Breakage" is the fifth episode of the second season of the American television drama series Breaking Bad, and the 12th episode overall.
+"Breakage" is the fifth episode of the second season of the American television crime drama series Breaking Bad, and the 12th episode overall.
 It was written by Moira Walley-Beckett and directed by Johan Renck.
 This episode marks the introduction of Jane Margolis, portrayed by Krysten Ritter.
 The episode was dedicated to Kim Manners.
 The episode aired on AMC on April 5, 2009.

 Plot

 Walter White finishes his first round of chemotherapy and is told he will learn the results in two months' time.
 However, Walt begins to feel overwhelmed by the growing medical bills, and the money he made from Tuco Salamanca is running out.
 While he is vomiting into the toilet, he finds something clogging it – the packet of cigarettes Skyler White was smoking.

 Jesse Pinkman returns to Clovis to make good on his word: he pays for the towing and repair of his gate.
 He also works out a deal to store his RV in Clovis' lot and buys a used car from him.
 Next, he rents an unfurnished apartment from Jane Margolis, who manages the property and lives next door.
 Although he likes the space, he has no credit history and can only pay in cash.
 She initially refuses to rent to him but eventually agrees after raising the price for cash only.

 Hank Schrader is promoted to a high-ranking Albuquerque liaison for the DEA, and will have to split his time between the city and El Paso, Texas.
 He goes out to celebrate with his friends but has a panic attack on the elevator ride down.
 He takes off work to bottle some of the beer he has brewed at home.
 Marie Schrader is confused at this behavior, but he assures her everything is all right.
 After she leaves, a bottle breaks during capping, cutting his hand.